Back to blogs

 TL;DR

-• Key components of a contractor pay stub include contractor and client details, pay period, service description, gross payment amount, deductions if any, net pay, and year-to-date totals.
+• The key components of an independent contractor pay stub include contractor and client information, payment period, work details, pay rate, gross pay, deductions, net pay, and YTD totals.

 Need a hand with your independent contractor pay stub?
 Reach out to us now!